Impair Defenses: Disable or Modify Cloud Firewall

 Adversaries may disable or modify a firewall within a cloud environment to bypass controls that limit access to cloud resources.
 Cloud firewalls are separate from system firewalls that are described in Disable or Modify System Firewall.

 Modifying or disabling a cloud firewall may enable adversary C2 communications, lateral movement, and/or data exfiltration that would otherwise not be allowed.
+It may also be used to open up resources for Brute Force or Endpoint Denial of Service.

 ID: T1562.007